TAbdiukov/CCSP-Mnemonics/README.md

 #### By access chain

-* RAW - Directly hands-on access some abstract device.
+* RAW - Direct hands-on low-level access some abstract device.
 Access directly: `You → Drive`
-* Block-storage = Volume-storage - (Likely virtual) drive in a server-architecture cluster.
-Access indirectly: `You → (CSP? →) Cluster of drives → Drive`
+* Block-storage = Volume-storage - High-level, abstractioned, indirect, access to a (likely virtual) drive in a cluster: `You → Cluster of drives → (Subcluster of drives?
+It's a server architecture after all) →  Drive`

 #### By longevity